Abraham Ulrikab: The Inuit are exhibited in Europe (September 1880–January 1881)

 Abraham was literate, an accomplished violin player and a devout Christian.
 He became the natural leader of the eight and, despite the Moravian missionaries's opposition, Abraham agreed to go to Europe.
 The money he was to earn would enable him to repay his, and his late father's, debt to the Moravian mission store in Hebron.
-He was also curious to visit Europe and was looking forward to see some of the Moravian missionaries he had befriended in Labrador.
+He was also curious about visiting Europe and was looking forward to seeing some of the Moravian missionaries he had befriended in Labrador.
 But soon after their arrival in Europe, the Inuit realized they had made a mistake in coming and they longed to return to Labrador.

 On August 26, 1880, all eight Inuit boarded the schooner Eisbär (which means "polar bear" in German) and headed to Europe.
 They arrived in Hamburg on September 24, 1880.
 Their show at the Tierpark Hagenbeck opened on October 2, 1880.
 On October 15, the group was moved to Berlin, where they were exhibited at the Berlin zoo until November 14.
 They then traveled to Prague followed by Frankfurt and Darmstadt.
 Here, Nuggasak died suddenly on December 14.
 The group moved on to Crefeld, where Paingu died on December 27.
 It wasn't until little Sara showed symptoms that the doctors were finally able to diagnose the sickness that was affecting the Inuit: smallpox.
 It was with a broken heart that Abraham and Ulrike had to entrust Sara to the hospital in Krefeld, as the group had to depart for their next destination, Paris.
 Sara died on December 31, 1880, as her parents arrived in Paris.

 The five survivors were vaccinated against smallpox on January 1, 1881, but it was too late.
 The group was exhibited at the Jardin d'Acclimation in the Bois de Boulogne for about a week.
 Then, on January 9, 1881, they were admitted to Hôpital Saint-Louis, where they all died within the next week.
 Maria died on January 10, 1881.
 Tigianniak on January 11.
 Tobias and Abraham died on January 13, and Ulrike, the last to live, died January 16, 1881.

 Norwegian Johan Adrian Jacobsen, who had recruited them on behalf of Carl Hagenbeck, had omitted to have them vaccinated against smallpox, even though it was required by German law.
 In his diary, Jacobsen admitted that he had forgotten about it.